timoffex/pygame-asteroids/README.md

 temporarily disable a `Sprite` to prevent it from getting rendered.

 `Sprite`s keep a reference to a `Transform` which determines where the `Sprite` is drawn on the screen.
-The graphics system is also aware of `GameObject` and provides an `add_sprite_component` method to automatically disable a sprite when a `GameObject` is destroyed.
+Every `Sprite` is attached to a `GameObject` so that it is destroyed when that object is destroyed.

 ## Physics